November 23, 2013

 The Changing Status of Women in Africa from Pre-Colonial to Present; The Kingdoms of Ghana, Mali and Songhai; Teaching about Human Rights Issues in Africa; The Slave Trade; Contemporary Issues; Award-winning books on Africa; Geography

 August 5-8, 2013

 Access to clean, safe, potable water is something we rarely question in the US.
 Water issues around the globe are much more complex and complicated and can make daily life a struggle.
-We hope you will join us for this interdisciplinary and multi-regional 4-day workshop, intended for junior and senior high school educators, which will examine a variety of the most critical issues facing international waterways and the communities who directly (and indirectly) rely on these bodies of water.
+Over 30 educators joined us for this interdisciplinary and multi-regional 4-day workshop, which examined a variety of the most critical issues facing international waterways and the communities who directly (and indirectly) rely on these bodies of water.

 May 15-17, 2013

 HGSE Think Tank on Global Education